Automattic/theme-components/CONTRIBUTING.md

 : `fixes #123`.

 Here's an example of a great commit message:
-`Improve widget performance by adding more weevils.
+`Improve widget performance by adding more weevils`.

 This adds six extra weevils to our vermin stack, effectively freeing up some of our older, rustier-kneed widgets for glue manufacturing.
 Fixes #123.
 See also #666, #21.
-`

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.